TerribleBrad/Streamlined-Skyrim/README.md

 - Crosshair
    - Sneak Settings
       - Enable Stealth Meter Offset : Disable

-#### Timing is Everything
-- Extra Options
-  - Load Preset
-       - Cycle through all the menus and load preset again!
-Now all the changes will stick.

 #### True Directional Movement (ONLY IF YOU DON'T HAVE A MOUSE WITH EXTRA KEYS)
 - General